AnastasiaGundova/Pereval/README.md

 ## Installing the project

-> [!NOTE]
-> The login, password and the path to the database are obtained from the environment variables (.env)

 1) Download this repository;
 2) Create a virtual environment and activate it;
 3) The project's external dependencies are listed in the `requirements.txt` file.
 This file is created using the ```pip freeze > requirements.txt``` command to ensure that